-And a 3D animated piece we love is this Doosan ad for equipment telematics—although it has a plain background for dramatic effect, the equipment is lovingly rendered in shocking detail, incorporating real-life mechanical parts and an impressive “explosion” motion.
+And a 3D animated piece we love is this Doosan ad for equipment telematics below—although it has a plain background for dramatic effect, the equipment is lovingly rendered in stunning 3D detail, incorporating real-life mechanical parts and an impressive “explosion” motion.

 That’s entirely up to you.

-Some projects beg for an involved animated world and characters, but others benefit from the visual simplicity of motion graphics—however, keep in mind that although motion graphics are visually simpler, they often take just as much planning, thought, and care as a fully animated piece!
-As we said above, be prepared to define your budget and time constraints—sometimes, these specifics will naturally lead to the perfect choice between two styles.
+Some projects beg for an involved animated world and characters, but others benefit from the visual simplicity of motion graphics—however, keep in mind that although motion graphics are less character-driven, they often take just as much planning, thought, and care as a fully animated video!
+As we said above, be prepared to define your budget and time constraints.
+Sometimes, your project specifics will naturally lead to the perfect choice between two styles.

-In the end, as long as you contract an agency with ample experience, they’ll be able to lead you in the right direction.
+In the end, as long as you contract a video agency with ample experience, they’ll be able to lead you in the right direction.
 Rely on their artists and creative directors to find the perfect look, and your needs will always be perfectly met with visual beauty to spare.